 In 2016, the internet was rife with divisive opinions over Jojo Moyes’ Me Before You.
 The novel, published in 2012, chronicled the relationship between a recently-paralyzed man, Will, and his caregiver, Louisa.
 The 2016 film, starring Emilia Clarke and Sam Claflin, faced significant backlash over its ending.
 Despite his burgeoning relationship with Louisa, Will commits rational, assisted suicide.

 Traditional storytelling is rife with similar narratives.
 In Emily St. John Mandel’s 2014 novel, Station Eleven, a disabled man commits suicide to relieve his brother of the burden of his care.
-Steven Knight’s The Last Words of Will Wolfkin boasts a disabled protagonist, only to cure that protagonist in the first chapter, allowing him to set forth on several marvelous adventures.
+Steven Knight’s The Last Words of Will Wolfkin boasts a disabled protagonist, only to cure that protagonist in the first chapter.

 Even positive examples of disability representation are often twisted by the ableism of the industry.
 Bran Stark, of George R. R. Martin’s A Song of Ice and Fire fame, is lauded for embracing his identity as a cripple.
 However, in the final season of HBO’s Game of Thrones, the character was given the title of “Bran the Broken”—a far cry from GRRM’s wise young man with magic powers.
 Hawkeye, the archer turned superhero played by Jeremy Renner in the Marvel Cinematic Universe, is deaf in the comics, but shows no inkling of disability on the big screen.